The 10 Metacognitive Strategies That Will Empower All Primary And Secondary Students

 3. Goal setting

-During the planning stage, learners should set themselves short-term goals or targets.
+During the planning stage, learners should set themselves short-term learning goals or targets.
 This might look like a checklist or a success criteria.

 Short-term goals: